TMJ Treatment & TMJ Surgery Naperville

 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
 If you have had symptoms like pain or a “clicking” sound, we hope you are receiving treatment or have done so in the past.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.
 TMJ disorders occur when the jaw and chewing muscles do not work together correctly.
 If you are being referred to Dr. Kalant or Dr. Pink, it is because all other treatment measures, such as, physical therapy and/or splint therapy for TMJ Disorders have not worked for you.
-Dr. Kalant or Dr. Pink do not consider TMJ surgery unless the jaw cannot open, is dislocated, non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+Dr. Kalant, Dr. Pink or Dr. Garrett do not consider TMJ surgery unless the jaw cannot open, is dislocated, non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

 How do TMJ Disorders occur?